mapr-emea/mapr-ansible-backup/README.md

-# This a collection of Ansible scripts
+# This is a collection of Ansible scripts

 Ansible 2.1 or higher required!